tankcdr/solana-defi-indexer-rs/docs/running.md

 - **Rate Limits**: Public RPC nodes often have rate limits that might affect indexing performance
 - **WebSocket Support**: Ensure your RPC provider properly supports WebSocket connections
 - **Historical Data**: Backfilling requires access to historical transaction data, which some RPC providers limit
+- **Connection Stability**: For production, choose a provider with good uptime and low latency

+We recommend:

+- For testing: Public endpoints like Solana's official RPC
+- For production: Dedicated RPC nodes from providers like QuickNode, Helius, or Alchemy

 ### Database Scaling

 For high-volume indexing:

 - Set `DATABASE_MAX_CONNECTIONS` appropriately (default: 5)
+- Use connection pooling for better performance
+- Index frequently queried columns
-- Monitor database performance using Supabase or PostgreSQL monitoring tools
+- Monitor database performance using PostgreSQL monitoring tools
 - Consider database read replicas for analytics workloads

+### Docker Resource Allocation

+When using Docker in production:

+- Allocate sufficient memory (at least 1GB for the indexer)
+- Set appropriate CPU limits
+- Use persistent volumes for the database
+- Monitor container health and logs

 ## Troubleshooting